 It may be tempting to wear comfortable clothes while at home, but if you are planning on having a Zoom interview, do your best and dress to impress (this also goes for normal work meetings)…at least from the waist up (just make sure you don’t have to get up during your call).

-If you’re worried about how you appear on camera Zoom has a “touch my appearance” setting.
+If you’re worried about how you appear on camera Zoom has a “touch up my appearance” setting.
 You heard that right, it will help blur imperfections and make the skin look brighter which can give you confidence to ace that interview.
 To turn on this feature log into your account then go to Settings → Video → My Video → Touch Up My Appearance.

 *Zoom is not the only way to hold a video conference call, companies are also using similar services like Webex, Skype, Google Duo, and even Facetime.